godfreybwaira/shani-ob/README.md

 **Description:**

 `shani-log` attribute is used to display on console the request and response data as well as response headers coming from server.
-This attribute is handy only for debugging purpose.
+This attribute is intended only for debugging purpose.

 **Syntax:**